Polynomial Depth, Highness and Lowness for E: Polylog depth

-As noticed in \cite{DBLP:journals/tcs/Moser13}, for most depth notions it can be shown that easy and random sequences are not deep.
+In the following section, we show that polylog depth satisfies most natural properties (scaled down to complexity theory) of Bennett's original notion.
+Firstly, as noticed in \cite{DBLP:journals/tcs/Moser13}, for most depth notions it can be shown that easy and random sequences are not deep.
 The following two results show that this is also the case for $\Pdeep$.